 November 2013 marks the 150th anniversary of the founding of The Polish Society of California.
-The occasion was marked by a grand celebration at the Fairmont Hotel in San Francisco, a venue chosen in part because that was where the first meeting of the United Nations took place in 1945.
-Poland had not been invited to participate, an irony not unnoticed by at least one distinguished guest who, as will be revealed below, ensured that Poland would not be entirely forgotten.
+The occasion was observed by a grand celebration at the Fairmont Hotel in San Francisco, a venue chosen in part because it was there that some of the first meetings of the United Nations were held in 1945.
+Poland had not been invited to participate, an irony not unnoticed by at least one distinguished UN guest who, as will be revealed below, ensured that Poland would not be entirely forgotten.

 But this year, the event was not a meeting but a celebration aptly titled “From Pioneers to Silicon Valley,” providing perfect bookends for the multi-volume history of Poles in California.
 Those first pioneers were talented and exciting people: writers, cartographers, physicians, lawyers, engineers, businessmen and, of course, the celebrated actress, Helena Modjeska.